Feynman's inverse problem: Mathematical model

-Denote surface wave amplitude by $\eta(X,t)$, i.e., the height of the wave at the point $X \in \Gamma_S$ at time $t$ is ${z = \eta(X,t)}$.
-Next, we make the prevalent assumption that the water is incompressible and irrotational, and consequently the flow can be described in terms of a velocity potential $\phi(X,z,t)$.
-The velocity potential satisfies the Laplace equation $\Delta_{X,z} \phi = 0$, and the velocity field is given by $V = \nabla_{X,z} \phi.$ Since there is no flow through $\Gamma_P$, we impose a Neumann boundary condition on the velocity potential
+We denote surface wave amplitude by $\eta(X,t)$, i.e., the height of the wave at the point $X \in \Gamma_S$ at time $t$ is ${z = \eta(X,t)}$.
+Next, we assume that the water is incompressible and irrotational, so the flow can be described in terms of a velocity potential $\phi(X,z,t)$.
+The velocity field is given by $V = \nabla_{X,z} \phi$, and the potential satisfies the Laplace equation $\Delta_{X,z} \phi = 0$.
+Since there is no flow of water through $\Gamma_P$, we impose a Neumann boundary condition on the potential,